• Skip to primary navigation

 Instructions

-• You can either boil or soak the cashews.
 To boil the cashews: add the cashews to a small pot, cover with water, and boil for about 10 minutes until the cashews are very tender.
-To soak the cashews: add the cashews to a bowl, and cover with water.
-Let soak for 4 hours or longer until tender.

 • Drain the cashews and add to a food processor along with the lemon juice, nutritional yeast, coconut oil, white miso paste, garlic, and salt.
 Blend until very smooth and creamy, stopping to scrape down the sides as needed.
-Add the thyme leaves to the food processor and blend to combine.
+Add the thyme leaves to the food processor and blend to mix in.

 • Line a small bowl with plastic wrap, and scoop the cheese mixture into the bowl.
 Gather up the sides of the plastic wrap and twist to form a ball.
 Let the cheese ball firm up in the freezer for about an hour, or for a couple of hours in the fridge.